vrmshamba/mediatec-insights/_posts/2026-01-04-kenya_advertising_2026.md

 ## Device Reality

-According to the Communications Authority of Kenya, 89.2 percent...
-**85.2 percent** Smartphone penetration has hit a record of the population, even as feature phones maintain a 40% share of active hardware.
+According to the Communications Authority of Kenya, **89.2 percent** of mobile phones are smartphones.
+Smartphone penetration reaches record levels, even as feature phones maintain 40 percent of active hardware.
-SMS Decline: SMS traffic declined to 14.66 billion, messages this quarter as users shifted to WhatsApp and other data-based messaging for both social and commercial transactions.
+SMS traffic declined to 14.66 billion messages this quarter.
+Users shifted to WhatsApp and other data messaging platforms for social and commercial transactions.
 This single fact reshapes advertising allocation.
-Internet access is mobile-first.
+Internet access is mobile first.
 Desktop optimization wastes spend.
-Kenya is rapidly approaching the **Digital Inversion point**.
+Kenya approaches the Digital Inversion point.

-Internet advertising grows at **16 percent annually**, the fastest rate globally.
+Internet advertising grows at 16 percent annually, the fastest rate globally.
 Traditional broadcast remains relevant, but the gap narrows each quarter.
 Precision now outperforms scale.

 ---

 ## Market Reality
 Advertising spend approaches parity.
 Digital is projected to reach **64 percent** of total spend by 2029.
 Digital drives conversion, while broadcast sustains reach and trust.

 > The 50:50 threshold defines 2026.